GylanSalih/GylanSalih/README.md

 # 👨‍💻 About Me
 **` Newbie Developer (Developer/Designer/Creator)`**

-🦝 I’ve just taken my first steps into the coding universe, and I’m already completely hooked! 😂 It’s like a whole new world has opened up for me, and I can’t get enough.
-Every line of code feels like magic, and I’m totally addicted to the process of creating something out of nothing.
-I’m constantly thinking about new ideas and projects, and I seriously can’t wait to release them and share what I’ve been working on. 👾 Whether it’s a small script or a big project, I’m ready to dive in headfirst and see where this journey takes me.
-The excitement is real, and I’m so pumped to keep learning, experimenting, and building.
-Stay tuned for some cool stuff ahead!
-I've already clocked over 100 hours on WakaTime, and I’m so proud of my progress! 💪 I’ve learned SASS and even started to get a solid grasp on how Node.js works.
-While I’m excited to dive into frameworks soon, my priority right now is to really sharpen my native HTML, CSS, and JavaScript skills. 🍀
-I’m still deciding between Webpack and Vite for my future projects, but I’m confident that everything will fall into place, step by step.
-My ultimate dream is to contribute to the open-source community by creating some really cool projects.
-Sharing helpful tools and solving real-world problems would be my biggest achievement.
+I’ve just taken my first steps into coding, and I’m hooked! 🎉 Every line of code feels like magic, and I’m addicted to creating.
+Whether it’s a small script or a big project, I’m ready to dive in and see where this journey takes me.
+With over 100 hours clocked on WakaTime, I’ve learned SASS and started grasping Node.js.
+While I’m eager to explore frameworks soon, I’m focusing on sharpening my HTML, CSS, and JavaScript skills.
+Still deciding between Webpack and Vite, but I’m confident everything will fall into place.
+My dream is to contribute to open-source, creating projects that solve real-world problems.
+Let’s connect on GitHub and inspire each other—can’t wait to see what we’ll build together! 🚀💻
-I’ll be sharing everything on my GitHub, so don’t forget to connect with me!
-Let’s be GitHub buddies, inspire each other, and maybe even collaborate on some awesome projects. 🚀💻 I’m excited to see what we can build together!

 <!-- About Me Text BEGIN -->

 <details>